cloudmesh-community/sp20-516-229/chapter/ai-oracle-data-science.md

 ## Oracle Cloud Data Science Platform : Oracle

-Data Science is a platform for data scientists to build, train, and manage models on Oracle Cloud Infrastructure using Python and open source machine learning libraries.It also offers below Oracle ML product.
+Data Science is a platform for data scientists to build, train, and manage models on Oracle Cloud Infrastructure using Python and open source machine learning libraries.It also offers below Oracle ML product.Using this platform team can collaborate and developer machine learning models.

 * Oracle Labs Auto ML
 * Model Explanation Tools
 * Notebook
 * Oracle Accelerated Data Science SDK

+The main features of this platform are below.

+1. Infrastructure and Data science tools
+1. Collaborative and Project-Driven workspace

 This platform is launched on 02-12-2020 [@oracle-cloud-data-science-platform-sp20-516-229] .